 After graduating from the University of Cape Town in 1987, Jeremy worked as a marketer of cutting-edge people development and training services and products.

-Since starting his own HR marketing consultancy in 1999, Jeremy started focusing increasingly on diversity and disability issues and is particularly passionate about the unhesitant and natural integration of people with disabilities into mainstream society.
+Since starting his own HR marketing consultancy in 1999, he started focusing increasingly on diversity and disability issues and is particularly passionate about the unhesitant and natural integration of people with disabilities into mainstream society.

 Jeremy created the Meeting Disability suite of programs and has conducted hundreds of disability awareness workshops for both public and private sector organizations.
-In addition, Jeremy and his associates provided extensive access-auditing and consulting services to major stakeholders.
+In addition, he and his associates provided extensive access-auditing and consulting services to major stakeholders.

 In 2015 he was asked to create a unique Disability Desk facility within the Western Cape Provincial Government.
 This provided, for the first time, a centralized resource for both internal and external stakeholders.